Kāmoanahaehae - Riverside Park

 The project aims to improve access to Alexandra’s pedestrian hub while establishing a natural meeting point for cyclists and walkers navigating the local track network.
 This location presents a unique opportunity to increase the visibility of Kāi Tahu identity, stories, and values in a place of central importance—bringing Kāi Tahu culture into the built environment.

 Project Update.
-19 May 2025
+26 September 2025

 Want to stay informed?